 It is also possible to operate the IC in the so-called Fixed Frequency Continuous Conduction Mode (FF CCM).
-This mode is activated by connecting pin DEM to ground and connecting pin DRAIN to the rectified constant Vi voltage; see Figure 13.
+This mode is activated by connecting pin DEM to ground and connecting pin DRAIN to the rectified V_i voltage; see Figure 13.

-7.8 Overcurrent Protection (OCP)
+7.8 OverCurrent Protection (OCP)

-The current in the transformer primary is measured accurately by the internal cycle-by-cycle source current limit circuit using the external sense resistor $R{sense}$ .
+The primary current in the transformer is measured accurately by the internal cycle-by-cycle source current limit circuit using the external sense resistor R{sense} .
 The accuracy of the current limit circuit allows the transformer core to have a minimum specification for the output power required.
-The OCP circuit limits the 'sense' voltage to an internal level, and is activated after the leading edge blanking period, $t{leb}$ generated by the Leading Edge Blanking (LEB) circuit.
+The OCP circuit limits the 'sense' voltage to an internal level (the primary peak current in the transformer is also limited).
+The OCP detection is suppressed during the leading edge blanking period, t{leb} generated by the Leading Edge Blanking (LEB) circuit, to prevent false triggering caused by the switch-on spikes.